caseyg/awesome/README.md

 *   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Local-first AI Notepad for Private Meetings

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
-Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, Discord, and 15+ more connectors.
+*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
+OSS alternative to NotebookLM, Perplexity, and Glean.
 Join our Discord: https://discord.gg/ejRNvftDp9

 *   [ymichael/open-codex](https://github.com/ymichael/open-codex) - Lightweight coding agent that runs in your terminal